gdoumenc/japyd/README.md

     id: str
     customer_id: str
-    items: list[Product]  # This attribute will be 'relationship' in JSON:API
+    items: list[Product]  # This field will be 'relationship' in JSON:API
-    status: str  # This attribute will be classical 'attribute'
+    status: str  # This field will be classical 'attribute'

 app = Flask(__name__)